 Introducing a new technology to attorneys can be challenging.
 After all, attorneys have been burned many times by solutions that are inefficient, overly complicated and ineffective.
 This has led to a perception that attorneys are unwilling to adopt new technology.
 At Bellefield, we've found this to be a major misconception.
 In our experience, attorneys enthusiastically embrace new technology - so long as it is actually adding value to their processes.

-One of the best examples of this is the pilot and rollout of iTimeKeep at Saul Ewing.
+One of the best examples of this is the pilot and rollout of our mobile time entry solution, iTimeKeep, at Saul Ewing.
 While perusing the latest issue of ILTA's Peer-to-Peer magazine, I came across this excellent case study written by Sherri Beltz, Saul Ewing's User Support Manager.

 Sherri begins the case study with one of her initial thoughts as she began the iTimeKeep Pilot: